prakritj/ds105_wallstreetbets/index.md

 |"BUY BUY BUY.
 DONT LIVE YOUR LIFE SCARED!
 IF YOU ARE SCARED TO LOSE A FEW BUCKS BEFORE AMC AND GME BLAST OFF THEN WE DONT NEED YOU"|-4|
 |"So let me get this straight, GME crashes through the floor with a $250 m artificial dump monkey hammer ladder, and no halting.
 It gets a little steam and boom, trading halted?
 Crooked ass NYSE jerks."|-5|

-Despite this finding, we also noticed some pecularities with the way the AFINN Lexicon rated our comments.
+Alongside this finding, we also noticed some peculiarities with the way the AFINN Lexicon rated our comments.
 It did not consistently and accurately interpret meaning and tone given the context and language of r/WSB users.
 Below are a few examples where this is most evident:

 |**Comment**|**Sentiment Score**|
 |:---|:---:|